LaunchCodeEducation/data-analysis-curriculum/content/how-to-write-code-terminal/reading/terminal/running-programs/_index.md

 However, no matter what language you are coding in, the documentation will include, in some format, ways to run the program in the terminal.

 {{% notice blue Example "rocket" %}}
-So far, in this class, we have been running our programs by typing `node <file-name>` into our terminal.
+So far, in this class, we have been running our programs by typing `python3 <file-name>` into our terminal.
 {{% /notice %}}

 Let's say there is an error in our program like an infinite loop.
 How then do we get it to stop running so we can go back and fix our code?